Sharpie/adcirc2xmdf/README.md

 This is a simple utility for converting [ADCIRC][ADCIRC] output into [XMDF format][XMDF].
 XMDF is a file format used by [SMS][SMS] and associated models.

+This work is released to the public under the terms of a [3-Clause BSD License][BSD].

 Features
 --------